- Our Team

 Today, Tony is a keynote speaker bringing lessons learned from the battlefield to the boardroom.
 He is an active father to four children and resides with his wife in Philadelphia.
 They are active community members and are supportive of several charities benefiting veteran causes, including Families of the Wounded Fund, The U.S. Naval Academy Alumni Association Athletic Scholarship Fund, The Travis Manion Foundation, and Run to Honor.

-Pete is an executive coach and expert facilitator for Team Performance Institute, leading client engagements as an expert in leadership, organizational change and human performance.
+Pete is a Program Director for Leadership & Performance for Team Performance Institute, leading client engagements as an expert in leadership, organizational change and human performance.

 Pete served as the Human Performance Program Chief at the U.S. Special Operations Command.
 While there, he led more than 200 strength coaches, physical therapists, performance dietitians and sport psychologists responsible for the physical and mental readiness and resiliency of more than 30,000 special forces operatives, including Navy SEALs, Green Berets, Army Rangers and Air Force Pararescue operators.